Renewable energy in Afghanistan: Wind power

-The report also stated that Afghanistan has the potential to produce over 66,000 MW of electricity by installing and using wind turbines.
+The report also stated that Afghanistan has the potential to produce around 68,000 MW of electricity by installing and using wind turbines.
 Wind power is not the commonly used method in Afghanistan for renewable energy though there are vast opportunities.
-It is believed that the areas which would produce the most wind energy and would benefit the most are in western Afghanistan, and some areas in the country's north as well.
+It is believed that the areas which would produce the most wind energy and would benefit the most are in western Afghanistan, and some areas in the north as well.